Fujifilm XF 27mm f/2.8 R WR Review

 The XF 27mm f/2.8 R WR for Travel

-I could certainly see the XF 27mm f/2.8 R WR as an ideal travel partner with just about any Fujifilm X Series camera.
-Replace your neck strap with a hand strap or maybe even remove the strap completely and smaller Fuji cameras would fit in a jacket pocket or would be very easy to carry in your hand.
+I can certainly see the XF 27mm f/2.8 R WR as an ideal travel partner with just about any Fujifilm X-Series camera.
+Replace your neck strap with a hand strap, or maybe even remove the strap completely, and smaller Fuji cameras would fit in a jacket pocket or would be very easy to carry in your hand.

 The Fujifilm XF 27mm f/2.8 R WR shown on a Fujifilm X-E4, black